Normann-BPh/BPNet-with-CUT-Tag/preprocessing/README.md

 This subfolder contains a set of Python scripts
 The goal is to do RPM normalization per strand, then normalization per chromosome to get values between (0,1) and finally, if needed, replace the nans with zeros
-Also, there is a file able to concatenate two or more BED file peak regions from Tfs and create one that also contains gc matched control regions with sliding windows.
+Also, there is a file able to concatenate two or more BED file peak regions from Tfs and create one that also contains gc matched control regions with sliding windows (meaning each peak will be split into several if peak > 1000).
 ---

 ## Overview